Skip to content

 Automatic Testing (ci.yml)

-The CI pipeline tests seed data export/import on every push:
+The CI pipeline tests seed data export/import on scheduled (nightly) runs, or when manually dispatched with run_extended_checks: true — not on every push:

 2. Exports to /tmp with --skip-images